Events

 What happens when people are astonished?
 Amazement can be understood as an emotional reaction associated with confusion or uncertainty, but also fascination or desire, with defense or appropriation, and is neither conceptually nor phenomenologically easy to grasp.
 And yet, wonder is repeatedly made the beginning and goal of narratives.
 The seminar is dedicated to astonishment in a field of tension between the self and the foreign and takes the Middle High German verse novel "Herzog Ernst" (around 1180) as a starting point.

-Both the problematic conditions in the 'homeland', which are characterized by the competition of princes and kings, of national and central power, and the dangerous trials of the hero in the 'foreign' Orient, which refer to a multitude of literary sources, medieval knowledge from encyclopedias and ancient descriptions of the world, are characterized by multidimensional processes of negotiation.
-These are determined by an entanglement of different categories generating inequality.
-The seminar aims at analyzing the interplay of different positions of inequality in the narrative and to consider them in their entanglements and interactions.
+Both the problematic conditions in the 'homeland', which are characterized by the competition between princes and kings, between national and central power, and the hero's dangerous trials in the 'foreign' Orient, which refer to a multitude of literary sources, medieval knowledge from encyclopaedias and ancient descriptions of the world, are characterized by multidimensional negotiation processes.
+These are determined by an entanglement of different categories that generate inequality.
+The seminar aims to analyze the interaction of different positions of inequality in the narrative and to consider their entanglements and interactions.

 Seminars:

-Explainer and learning videos are short video clips, also known as "Explainer" or "How-To-Video".
-These clips are used in the field of marketing as well as in the field of knowledge transfer, among other things, in the context of exhibition or TV shows as well as in a variety of teaching-learning contexts on You Tube.
-An explanatory and learning video presents its content in different formats (e.g. in the form of animated drawings or in the personal appearance of a teacher) and presents a subject in a simple and understandable way.
-Characteristic elements for this special mediation format are thus the storytelling and the multisensory.
-In the process, all 'unnecessary' elements are dispensed with, both in terms of form and content.
-The mostly one to three minute videos thus do not exhaust topics, but efficiently show the relevant points.
-The project seminar has turned to this teaching and learning format, investigated its potentials and developed its own learning and explanatory videos on the Middle High German "Nibelungenlied" as project work.
+Explanatory and educational videos are short video clips that are also known as "explainers" or "how-to videos".
+These clips are used both in the field of marketing and in the field of knowledge transfer, e.g. in the context of exhibitions or television programs as well as in various teaching-learning contexts on You Tube.
+An explanatory and educational video presents its content in different formats (e.g. in the form of animated drawings or in the personal appearance of a teacher) and presents a subject in a simple and understandable way.
+Storytelling and multi-sensory elements are therefore characteristic of this special teaching format.
+All 'unnecessary' elements are dispensed with, both in terms of form and content.
+The videos, most of which are between one and three minutes long, do not exhaust topics, but rather efficiently highlight the relevant points.
+The project seminar has turned to this teaching and learning format, investigated its potential and developed its own educational and explanatory videos on the Middle High German "Nibelungenlied" as project work.

 Workshop with Ralph Erdenberger

-In the winter semester 2019/20, the seminar series "Medieval Reception" started with a focus on audio narrations.
-The students dealt intensively with Ralph Erdenberger's adaptations of the "Nibelungenlied" ("The Treasure of the Nibelungs") and Wolfram von Eschenbach's "Parzival" ("Parzival - the Red Knight").
-On 15.01.2020 the artist came to Kassel for a four-hour workshop as part of the seminar.
-This started with a lecture by Mr. Erdenberger, in which he introduced himself and his fields of work and gave impulses for the creation of own audio narrations.
-This was worked on in the second part of the workshop: Based on the mare "Ritter Beringer" the students developed the beginnings of their own audio narrations in small groups, which were further developed in the following seminar sessions.
+In the winter semester 2019/20, the seminar series "Medieval Reception" started with a focus on audio narratives.
+The students worked intensively with Ralph Erdenberger's adaptations of the "Song of the Nibelungs" ("The Treasure of the Nibelungs") and Wolfram von Eschenbach's "Parzival" ("Parzival - the Red Knight").
+On 15.01.2020, the artist came to Kassel for a four-hour workshop as part of the seminar.
+This began with a lecture by Mr. Erdenberger, in which he introduced himself and his areas of work and gave impulses for the creation of his own audio narratives.
+This was worked on in the second part of the workshop: Based on the fairy tale "Ritter Beringer", the students worked in small groups to develop the beginnings of their own audio narratives, which were further fleshed out in the subsequent seminar sessions.

-The seminar "Old Norse" was launched in the winter semester 2019/20 by two students from Kassel German Studies.
-The reason for this was that although the University of Kassel offers a number of opportunities to study ancient languages - including Middle High German, Gothic, Latin, and Ancient Greek - until then there had been no course dedicated to the ancient languages and medieval literature of Scandinavia.
-The course therefore aimed to provide an overview of literary and linguistic aspects of Old Norse.
+The "Old Norse" seminar was launched in the 2019/20 winter semester by two students from Kassel's German Studies department.
+The reason for this was that although the University of Kassel offers a number of opportunities to study ancient languages - including Middle High German, Gothic, Latin and Ancient Greek - there had not yet been a course dedicated to the ancient languages and medieval literature of Scandinavia.
+The aim of the course was therefore to provide an overview of literary and linguistic aspects of Old Norse.

-In the linguistic part, led by Marcel Linnenkohl, grammatical phenomena were examined on the basis of textual examples, in addition to smaller translation exercises.
+In the linguistic part, led by Marcel Linnenkohl, grammatical phenomena were examined using text examples alongside small translation exercises.

-In the meantime, Old Icelandic was repeatedly located within the Indo-European language family by identifying similarities and differences to, for example, Latin, Gothic or Middle High German.
-The focus was on phonetic developments, inflectional classes, and the various ablaut series of strong verbs.
+At the same time, Old Icelandic was repeatedly placed within the Indo-European language family by identifying similarities and differences to Latin, Gothic or Middle High German, for example.
+The focus here was on phonetic developments, inflectional classes and the various ablaut series of strong verbs.

-The textual basis of the literary part, led by Annika Palm, was the Prose and Song Edda.
-On the basis of the texts contained therein, the students approached the Old Norse mythology and repeatedly thematized literary-historical peculiarities as well as built bridges to modern reception.
-The spectrum of topics ranged from mythological explanations of the beginning and end of the world to the gods and the Norse Saga of the Nibelungs.
+The Prose Edda and the Song Edda served as the textual basis for the literary studies section, led by Annika Palm.
+Using the texts contained therein, the students approached Old Norse mythology, repeatedly addressing literary-historical peculiarities and building bridges to modern reception.
+The spectrum of topics ranged from mythological explanations of the beginning and end of the world to the gods and the Norse saga of the Nibelungs.
 As a special highlight, even Thor paid a visit to the seminar.

 In the final session, it was finally the students' turn to present their academic achievements.
-Out came many great projects that creatively dealt with the topics covered in the seminar: Drawings and paintings of Norse deities and mythological beings, rune stones, self-authored texts, videos with elements of contemporary reception, and various sculptures.
+They came up with many great projects that dealt creatively with the topics covered in the seminar: Drawings and paintings of Norse deities and mythological creatures, rune stones, self-written texts, videos with elements of contemporary reception and various sculptures.

-In the summer semester of 2020, a continuation of "Old Norse" will take place, in which new texts will be translated, even more grammatical phenomena will be discussed, and further literary and reception-historical topics of Old Norse mythology will be taken up.
+A continuation of "Old Norse" will take place in the summer semester 2020, in which new texts will be translated, even more grammatical phenomena will be discussed and further literary and reception-historical topics of Old Norse mythology will be addressed.

 Conferences:

-The learning paths of students are diverse, often convoluted, and sometimes lead to dead ends.
-For example, the paths that lead children and adolescents to a knowledge of the Middle Ages are often shaped by popular cultural ideas.
-Thus, students already have some prior knowledge about and interest in the Middle Ages.
-Both of these can open up enormous motivational potential for German lessons, which must be exploited.
-The topic of the Middle Ages provides access to extracurricular places of learning, such as castles, museums and churches, in a particularly productive way and thus allows for lessons that appeal to and involve all the senses.
-Learning on walking days and field trips allows students to literally re-travel, step out and deepen their learning paths.
+Pupils' learning paths are varied, often convoluted and sometimes lead to dead ends.
+For example, the paths that lead children and young people to knowledge about the Middle Ages are often shaped by popular cultural ideas.
+Pupils therefore already have a certain amount of prior knowledge about and interest in the Middle Ages.
+Both can open up enormous motivational potential for German lessons, which must be exploited.
+The topic of the Middle Ages provides particularly productive access to extracurricular places of learning, such as castles, museums and churches, allowing lessons that appeal to and involve all the senses.
+By learning on hiking days and excursions, pupils can literally retrace their learning paths, step out and deepen their knowledge.

-In recent years, various didacticists have shown that medievalist topics are skill-building for students at both the linguistic and content levels.
-In this respect, the change from content-centered curricula to competency-based core curricula represents both an opportunity and a challenge for teachers, because while competency-based curricula fundamentally enable students to engage with medieval language and literature, they do not make it compulsory.
-Therefore, it is often the teachers and their access to teaching materials, student editions, and the didactic preparation of topics that decide what is covered in class.
-The range of medieval language and literature, however, is sparsely represented in textbooks.
-Yet the topics of the Middle Ages offer numerous points of contact for interdisciplinary instruction with subjects such as history, religion, science education, art, etc. In addition, the experiences of alterity that learners make with foreign thought patterns, language levels and literary genres have a high potential for reflection in relation to foreignness, language acquisition and language change.
-And so, despite various initiatives in recent years for the professional and didactic preparation of teaching materials, the development of the topic of the Middle Ages for the teaching of German is still a desideratum.
+In recent years, various didactic experts have shown that medieval topics promote students' skills at both a linguistic and content level.
+In this respect, the switch from content-centered curricula to competence-oriented core curricula represents both an opportunity and a challenge for teachers, because although competence orientation makes it possible in principle to engage with medieval language and literature, it does not make it compulsory.
+Teachers and their access to teaching materials, student editions and the didactic preparation of topics therefore often decide what is covered in class.
+However, the range of medieval language and literature is only sparsely represented in textbooks.
+However, the topics of the Middle Ages offer numerous starting points for interdisciplinary lessons with subjects such as history, religion, general studies, art, etc. In addition, the experiences of alterity that learners have with foreign thought patterns, language levels and literary genres have a high potential for reflection with regard to foreignness, language acquisition and language change.
+And so, despite various initiatives in recent years for the subject-specific and didactic preparation of teaching material, the development of the topic of the Middle Ages for German lessons is still a desideratum.

-This is exactly where we would like to start with our conference and exchange ideas about current didactical projects and their potential for German lessons.
-The topic has emerged from two subject-specific and subject-didactic cooperation seminars with a subsequent excursion, in which the students developed their own didactic concepts and corresponding teaching materials.
-The students contribute conceptually and organizationally to the conference and would like to enter into a disciplinary exchange with fellow students, teachers and experts about didactic concepts, the testing of teaching and learning materials, as well as the discussion about the opportunities and limitations of medieval themes and literature in the teaching of German.
+This is precisely where we would like to start with our conference and discuss current didactic projects and their potential for German lessons.
+Our work on this topic emerged from two subject-specific and subject-didactic cooperation seminars with a subsequent excursion, in which the students developed their own didactic concepts and corresponding teaching material.
+The students contribute conceptually and organizationally to the conference and would like to enter into a disciplinary exchange with fellow students, teachers and experts on didactic concepts, the testing of teaching and learning materials, as well as the discussion of opportunities and limitations of medieval topics and literature in German lessons.

 Date: March 2 and 3, 2018